-Section 286-236(e), HRS, commercial driver's license qualificationstandards, only to the extent necessary to address the school bus driver shortage by allowing commercial motor vehicle license holders with an "S" endorsement to operate a school bus.
+Section 286-236(e), HRS, commercial driver's license qualification standards, only to the extent necessary to suspend the minimum waiting period that the commercial learner's permit holder has to wait before being allowed to take the commercial driver's license skills test.

-Sections 302D-12(h)(1)-(5), HRS, charter school governing boards; powers and duties, only to the extent necessary to minimize the potentialspread of COVID-19 and its variants.
+Sections 302D-12(h)(1)-(5), HRS, charter school governing boards; powers and duties, only to the extent necessary to minimize the potential spread of COVID-19 and its variants.
 This suspension ensures the governing board of a charter school can safely conduct business in person or through remote technology.
 The governing boards shall consider reasonable measures to allow public participation consistent with physical distancing practices, such as providing notice of meetings, allowing submission of written testimony on agendized items, live streaming meetings, and posting minutes of meetings online.
 Because charter school governing boards are exempt from chapter 92, HRS, the suspension of sections 302D-12(h)(1) - (5), HRS, allows the charter school governing boards to hold meetings open to the public through remote technology.
-Charter school governing boards are encouraged to use the provisions of Exhibit C attached hereto, which incorporates the intent of the